larvit/larvitrouter/README.md

 # URL router

 Route an URL to a controller, template and/or a static file.
-Makes use of [larvitfs](https://www.npmjs.com/package/larvitfs) cascading viritual filesystem.

 Auto resolves files like so: